Photo Credit: Boston Magazine

 Every young Red Sox fan has heard Jerry Remy behind the mic.
 They enjoy listening to Remy’s stories of his playing days, or his little quips that he would toss out onto the airwaves.
 These made young Red Sox fans around the country smile and enjoy those few hours – dreaming of their own Major League possibilities.

-Now, Jerry is entering his 30th season this season behind the microphone for the Red Sox, and this season while being the 30th, has a lot more special meaning to it.
+Now, Jerry is entering his 31st season behind the microphone for the Red Sox.

 Remy is returning to the booth this season after he was forced to take time off to battle cancer once again this past season.
 Remy, 64, has battled lung cancer several times since he was first diagnosed in 2008, which has taken the fun-loving, announcer away from the microphone and the team that he so loves.